rougier/numpy-100/README.rst

                                      names='col1, col2, col3',
                                      formats = 'S8, f8, i8')

 #.
-Comsider a large vector Z, compute Z to the power of 3 using 3 different
+Consider a large vector Z, compute Z to the power of 3 using 3 different
    methods (★★★)

    .. code-block:: python